davidob05/jh03-main/README.md

 Did not want to delete the above as it contains useful information.

 ## Summary of changes
-The project now runs as two Docker services: one for the React front end and one for the Node/Express API.
+The project now runs as two Docker services: one for the React front end and one for the Django API (plus Postgres for persistence).

 To work with the codebase:

 1. Clone the repo and switch to the desired branch.
 2. Start both containers with `make up` (builds images and launches dev services defined in `ops/compose/docker-compose.dev.yml`).
 3. Frontend code lives in `services/frontend/app/src`; frontend tests stay under `services/frontend/app/tests/frontend`.
-4. Backend API code lives in `services/backend/app/src`; backend tests now belong in `services/backend/app/tests`.
+4. The Django project (including models, views, and tests) lives in `services/django/lithium`.
 5. Dev servers run inside their containers.
-Use `docker compose -f ops/compose/docker-compose.dev.yml logs -f frontend` (or `backend`) to view output.
+Use `docker compose -f ops/compose/docker-compose.dev.yml logs -f frontend` (or `django`) to view output.
-6. Before pushing, run project tests inside the appropriate container (for example `docker compose -f ops/compose/docker-compose.dev.yml exec frontend npm test` or `... exec backend npm test`).
+6. Before pushing, run project tests inside the appropriate container (for example `docker compose -f ops/compose/docker-compose.dev.yml exec frontend npm test` or `... exec django python manage.py test`).
 7. Commit and push your changes.
 CI will build the images on GitLab so the team stays in sync.

 ## Development workflow